 In recent years, however, project managers, and the organizations they work for, have become increasingly adaptable in their approaches.
 Some have even merged different methodologies into hybrid approaches that are unique to the needs of their specific project or industry.
-The increased adoption of alternative project management methodologies such as Kanban, Agile, Scrum, and Lean have contributed to this shift, along with changing corporate values that allow for increased flexibility.
+The increased adoption of alternative project management methodologies such as Kanban, Agile, and Scrum have contributed to this shift, along with changing corporate values that allow for increased flexibility.

 A growing number of companies are embracing hybrid methodologies.
 According to one recent survey, more than half of the polled manufacturers use a combination of different methodologies.
 The same survey indicates that those who use a combination also tend to be the most satisfied with their project management practices.

 While there are advantages to specializing in a single framework, those who hope to continue evolving alongside the project management industry should aim to become familiar with all of the major methodologies they may encounter.